 According to Hughes, three board members had resigned, one due to illness and two in protest of the decision to remain open.
 Since the Levy Court meeting, board member Sharon Donovan has also resigned.
 Hughes said two new board members have been brought in, for a total of five.
 She declined to comment further on the status of the board.

 During the Levy Court meeting, Hughes, her husband and five-year Safe Haven volunteer Dave Hughes, and current board president Lois Fargo pleaded their case to the commissioners, laying out a plan to keep its doors open and continue providing dog control for Kent County.
 The shelter faces significant financial uncertainly, mostly centered on Safe Haven’s debt, which shelter officials estimate to be more than $200,000.
 Commissioners also questioned whether a no-kill shelter can provide dog control.
 Rita Hughes said the dogs would be easier to adopt out if almost all of them weren’t pit bulls, which she said have an unfounded bad reputation.

-Page 3 of 5 - Despite their efforts, the Safe Haven board lost its contract that night with a 5-2 vote from the commissioners.
+Despite their efforts, the Safe Haven board lost its contract that night with a 5-2 vote from the commissioners.